jolicode/castor/doc/docs/going-further/extending-castor/remote-imports.md

 ## Preventing remote imports

+Remote packages are code downloaded from Packagist (or the repositories declared in `castor.composer.json`) and executed on your machine, like the `castor.php` file itself.
+They are installed the first time Castor runs in the project, whatever the command (`castor list` included), except during a shell completion, which never downloads anything.

 In case you have trouble with the imported functions (or if you don't trust them), you can prevent Castor from importing and running any of them.
 Add the `--no-remote` option when calling any Castor tasks: